Which country offers the best experience for the money?

 3/Niagara's Fury vs. Niagara Adventure Theater

 Ok, my son and I have differing opinions about Niagara’s Fury, the film experiences on the Canadian side.
-Located at Table Rock Welcome Centre, you begin by donning the ever-popular rain poncho and entering a theater to watch an 8-minute animated movie with Chip the Beaver who attempts to explain how the Ice Age formed Niagara Falls.
+Located at Table Rock Welcome Centre, you begin by donning the ever-popular rain poncho and entering a theater to watch an 8-minute animated movie with Chip the Beaver who attempts to explain how Niagara Falls was formed during the Ice Age.
 I found the explanation to be disjointed.
 Just as you’re asking yourself, “why did we need ponchos,” the doors open, and you’re ushered into a 360-degree, multi-sensory theater.
 Snowflakes fall, rain mists, thunder cracks, and the floor shakes as you’re surrounded by images of the falls.
 Again, the 6-minute presentation is meant to communicate how the falls was created, but for me, it fell flat.
 And while it bills itself as an “Universal Studios-style attraction,” I felt as if the 4D effects didn’t go far enough.
-However, my 14-year old son liked the animated movie and enjoyed the unpredictability of the second show.
+However, my 14-year-old son liked the animated movie and enjoyed the unpredictability of the second show.
 Unless you plan on buying the pass, I’d suggest skipping it.
 Niagara Fury’s online cost (when purchased individually and not part of the pass): Youth (5 & under) Free; Youth (6-12) about $7; Adult about $11, depending on the exchange rate.

 The American side offers a low-tech theater experience.
 Inside the Niagara Adventure Theater, you can watch a 30-minute movie about the history of the falls.
 The movie is similar to what you’d expect in a national park visitors center.
 However, this movie is quite dated; just look closely at the “present day” skyline shots that are missing most of the Canadian hotels.
 The most interesting part of the screening is the dramatizations that depict the various daredevils that either have tried to cross the falls on tightropes or plunge over the falls in barrels.
 And then there’s the truly miraculous story of a 7-year-old boy who survived an unintentional dive over the falls in only a life jacket.
 If you have the pass, see the movie.
 If not, I don’t think that it’s worth the money.
 Niagara Adventure Theater online cost (when purchased individually and not part of the pass): Youth (5 & under) Free; Youth (6-12) $8; Adult $12.